How to Lower Pool Chlorine Levels: 5 Proven Methods

 Understanding Safe Chlorine Levels

 Before lowering chlorine, confirm your levels are actually too high.
 Free chlorine (FC) should typically range from 1-3 ppm for daily swimming, though this depends on your Cyanuric Acid (CYA) levels.
-Use the FC/CYA ratio where FC should be at least CYA/30.
-For example, if your CYA is 30 ppm, maintain FC at 1 ppm minimum.
+Use the FC/CYA ratio where FC should range from CYA/10 to CYA/3 depending on pool type and bather load.
+For example, if your CYA is 30 ppm, maintain FC between 3-10 ppm for effective sanitization.
 Levels above 5 ppm may cause eye irritation and strong chemical odors.

 Method 1: Natural Dissipation (Most Common)